Get it on Amazon »

 So without diminishing the importance of Jesus’ death, atonement, and justification of sinners, these are not the gospel.
 They are elements in, and effects of the gospel.
 The gospel achieves individual justification—but only because of its whole object, Jesus the cosmic king.
 Within the context of the kingdom theology I’ve articulated, the gospel is the triumphant message of God’s vindication of his human king, to take back Adam’s kingdom from both the gods and the guilt that previously enslaved us, and to restore the cosmos under his rule.

-But this brings me to the sixty-four thousand dollar question:
+But this brings me to the sixty-four kilo-dollar question:

 Why does it matter?